H1

 Steps:

 • Check door and gasket: Ensure the door is fully closed and the Transtherm gasket is sealing all around.
-Look for gaps, torn gasket, or misaligned hinges.
+Look for gaps, a torn gasket, or misaligned hinges.

-• Allow recovery time: If you recently loaded many warm bottles, allow 12–24 hours for temperature to stabilize.
+• Allow recovery time: If you recently loaded many warm bottles, allow 12–24 hours for the temperature to stabilize.
 H1 may clear on its own.

 • Verify fan and compressor: Confirm that the compressor and interior fan run when cooling is demanded.
-If either is not running, investigate fan motor, start relay, or control board as separate faults.
+If either is not running, investigate the fan motor, start relay, or control board as separate faults.

 • Clean condenser: Vacuum dust from the condenser coil to improve cooling efficiency.